-The process of acquiring and managing guarantees, which is reported to the Lending Department, ensures:
+The process of acquiring and managing guarantees, which is reported to the Credit Department, ensures:

-proper, thorough and prompt recognition/recording in the dedicated applications of the review of individual collateral contracts and the associated set of necessary information;
+- proper, thorough and prompt recognition/recording in the dedicated applications of the review of individual collateral contracts and the associated set of necessary information; - the proper acquisition and filing of documentation regarding specific collateral; - the consistency with current market values of the values indicated upon approval on the basis of the guarantee; this review is conducted on a weekly basis;

-- the proper acquisition and filing of documentation regarding specific collateral; - > the consistency with current market values of the values indicated upon approval on the basis of the guarantee; this review is conducted on a weekly basis; - measures where there are discrepancies between the initial value of the guarantee and its market value (net of allowed disparities) in excess of the pre-determined threshold, with the twofold goal of requesting and obtaining from the pledgor the replenishment of the guarantee and proportionally reducing the credit granted; - verification of the quality of the guarantees acquired (possibility of foreclosure and concentration) on the basis of the Risk Appetite Framework approved by the Board of Directors
+- measures where there are discrepancies between the initial value of the guarantee and its market value (net of allowed disparities) in excess of the pre-determined threshold, with the twofold goal of requesting and obtaining from the pledgor the replenishment of the guarantee and proportionally reducing the credit granted; - verification of the quality of the guarantees acquired (possibility of foreclosure and concentration) on the basis of the Risk Appetite Framework approved by the Board of Directors.

 In the case of mortgages of property, it particularly bears considering that the Bank normally grants loans intended solely for the purchase of first homes; all other cases are marginal.
 To determine the precautionary prudential value of the property to be mortgaged, Banca Generali draws on support from CRIF S.p.A., a leading Italian provider of credit information, business information and decision-making support systems.
 By means of a formal process, channelled through the information technology procedures made available by the information technology outsourcer CSE, the Bank requests evaluations of the properties to be mortgaged in each case.
-Through its network of independent experts15, CRIF provides the Bank with a full, thorough appraisal, accompanied by complete checks of the property's urban planning and administrative compliance, culminating in an indication of the property's value on a prudent and conservative basis.
-The maximum amount of mortgage loans is 80% of the value of the property as appraised through the above process, in accordance with the instalment/income ratios consistent with best practice.
+Through its network of independent experts, CRIF provides the Bank with a full, thorough appraisal, accompanied by complete checks of the property's urban planning and administrative compliance, culminating in an indication of the property's value on a prudent and conservative basis.
+Residential mortgage loans cover no more than 80% of the market value of the mortgaged properties and/or the cost of the work to be done on them, including the cost of the land or the property to be renovated.
+For other types of loans, the maximum amount is 50% of market value, as defined above, always in accordance with best practices in terms of loan payments as a proportion of income.

-The appraisal is part of a guarantee management process that also includes the acquisition, control and enforcement of guarantees.
+The appraisal is part of a guarantee management process that also includes the acquisition, control and enforcement of guarantees